bengarrett/retrotxtgo/README.md

 - [ ] config shell should have a `--append/source/or` flag to save shell auto-completion?
 - [ ] scan for supported but current shell configuration.
 - [ ] when using `create` detect any out of range or unsafe unicode encoding and assume cp437.
+- [ ] in `create` HTML insert a header comment with source file, command flags.
+- [ ] generator meta tag should have a working date.

 ---